jrsacher/jrsacher.github.io/s1b/README.md

   + Start early!
   + Late work:
     + Late policy is 0.1% off per minute
+    + We only see the answers (and time stamp) from your last submission.
+Edits after the deadline will be considered late.
     + See the [syllabus](https://cs50.harvard.edu/summer/business/2022/syllabus/#extension-policy) for the extension policy
     + _If there are extenuating circumstances, contact business@cs50.harvard.edu_
 + Questions from the first homework assignment?